scottlamb/moonfire-nvr/guide/secure.md

      and `X-Forwarded-Proto` headers as added by the webserver configuration in the next section.

+See also [ref/config.md](../ref/config.md) for more about the configuration file.

 If the webserver is running on the same machine as Moonfire NVR, you might also change `--publish=8080:8080` to `--publish=127.0.0.1:8080:8080` in your `/usr/local/bin/nvr` script, preventing other machines on the network from